Chittorgarh: Climate

+The climate is a tropical savanna climate (Koppen: Aw), showing traits of a humid subtropical climate (Koppen: Cwa), narrowly being precluded from being a semi arid climate (Koppen: BSh), with almost all its rainfall occurring during the summer monsoon.

 Festivals

-Maharana Pratap Jayanti

-The legendary Maharana Pratap was a true patriot who initiated the first war of independence.
 Maharana was born on May 9, 1540, in Kumbhalgarh in Rajsamand district of Rajasthan to Maharana Udai Singh II and Maharani Jaivanta Bai Songara.
-Maharana Pratap has gained amazing respect and honor as he is seen as an epitome of valor, heroism, pride, patriotism and the spirit of independence.
 His birth anniversary (Maharana Pratap Jayanti) is celebrated as full-fledged festival every year on the 3rd day of Jyestha Shukla phase.

 Special puja and processions are held in his remembrance on Maharana Pratap Jayanti day everywhere.
 Several cultural programs such as debate are also organized.

 Meera Mahotsav

-Meera Bai (1498–1547) was a devout follower of Lord Krishna.
-Meera Bai was one of the foremost exponents of the Prema Bhakti (Divine Love) and an inspired poet.
-Mira Bai was a Rajput princess who lived in the north Indian state of Rajasthan.
-Meera was Rajput princess born in about 1498 in Medta, Rajasthan.
+Meera Bai (1498–1547) was a devout follower of Lord Krishna, one of the foremost exponents of the Prema Bhakti (Divine Love) and an inspired poet.
+She was a Rajput princess born in about 1498 in Medta, Rajasthan.
 Her father, Ratan Singh, was the youngest son of Rao Duda, ruler of Medta, and son of Rao Duda ruler and founder of Jodhpur.
 Ratan Singh belonged to the Rathore clan.
 She was married to Bhoj Raj, ruler of Chittor.

 Meera Smrithi Sansathan (Meera Memorial Trust) along with the Chittorgarh district officials organise Meera Mahotsav every year on Sharad Purnima day (On Mirabai's birth anniversary) for 3 days.
 Many famous musicians and singers get together for singing bhajans in this celebration.
 The 3 days celebration also features puja's, discussions, dances, fireworks.